 Multivariate regression was performed on sales and marketing tactics to estimate and forecast the impact on sales and using Monte Carlo Simulation, response curves were built to define the contribution of the investment to the sales i.e. the Return on Investment (ROI)

-It shows that currently a marketing spend of 1.85 Million Euros is not resulting into optimum sales.
-The ROI will be max when an investment of ~0.30 Million Euros is made in this sales tactic.
+NPV plot against marketing spend suggested that marketing spend of 1.85 Million Euros wasn’t resulting in optimum sales.
+The ROI would be maximum when an investment of ~0.30 Million Euros is made in this sales tactic.

 Following optimization opportunities were unearthed from the insights we generated with modeling exercise: